 Who is a trusted adult?

 A trusted adult is someone older, who you trust to be open, honest and helpful.
-This might be a parent, grandparent, older sibling, other relative, friend’s parent, or teacher.
-It’s best to have a conversation with a parent, but if you feel you can’t talk to them, for whatever reason, seek out another trusted adult you can count on.
+This might be a parent, grandparent, older sibling, another relative like an aunt or uncle, a friend’s parent, coach, or a teacher.
+It’s best to have a conversation with a parent, but if you feel you can’t talk to them, for whatever reason, seek out another trusted adult you can confide in to have these conversations.
 Think about the adults in your life who have supported you and who you would trust to talk to about personal things.
 And remember, you can always be open with a doctor or clinic staff.

 - Acknowledge if you are uncomfortable.
-Say something like, “this is uncomfortable” or “I am not sure how to ask this but…” Chances are the trusted adults are a little bit uncomfortable too, so calling it out can help ease some of the pressure.
+Say something like, “this is uncomfortable” or “I am not sure how to ask this but …” Chances are the trusted adults are a little bit uncomfortable too, so calling out your discomfort can help ease some of the pressure.
+Humor helps, too.

 - Make it about them!
-Ask the adult what they think.
+Ask adults what they think.
 Ask them about their personal values.
-You can also ask them about their experiences and what things were like when they were your age.
+You can also ask them about what things were like when they were your age.
 Listening to their ideas, values, and experiences can help you better understand your own.

-When you are ready to go to a health center for care, and for whatever reason can’t bring an adult with you, it’s ok.in California have a right to condoms, birth control, STD tests, and more with or without an adult.
-Be sure you know your rights!
+Are you thinking about going to a health center but, for whatever reason, can’t bring an adult with you?
+It’s ok.
+In California you have a right to get condoms, birth control, STD tests, and more without an adult present- and you do not need permission.
+It’s always a good idea to involve your parent(s) or a trusted adult.
+But if you can’t, be sure you know your rights!